 Alaska Heritage Museum: 301 W. Northern Lights Blvd.
 (Wells Fargo Building), Anchorage.
 Not aware of this museum?
 You’re not alone.
 Many folks have never visited this space on the bottom floor of the Wells Fargo Building, but you should.
 Full of natural history, art, and cultural artifacts, this is a great visit for those wanting a more intimate, in-depth museum experience.
 Open M-F noon-4 p.m.
 And, folks, it’s FREE.
 Best for ages 6 and up.

 Alaska Veterans Museum: 333 W. 4th Avenue.
 Have a keen interest in Alaska’s military presence?
 This is one museum you should not miss.
 Tucked away in a strip mall on 4th Avenue in downtown Anchorage, the Veterans Museum features personal tours, artifacts, and dioramas that have attracted kids and adults since their opening in 2011.
-A Family Membership is only $50, and gets you admission, a newsletter, and lots of special event information.
+Memberships are available ranging from $10-$300, and for it you or your crew receive admission, a newsletter, access to sneak peaks, and lots of special event information.
 Plus, you are supporting an all-volunteer museum that works hard to honor our state’s veterans, and that’s a good thing.
 Best for school-aged kids, especially middle and high schoolers.

 Alaska Aviation Museum: 4721 Aircraft Drive (along the shores of Lake Hood).
 Attention, aircraft fans and friends – this museum is growing up and you won’t want to miss it.
 Formerly known as the place all avgeeks hung out, talking shop and stuff like wheels, props, and the time so-and-so landed on a rocky beach without destroying the plane or himself, today’s Alaska Aviation Museum is moving toward an education-focused facility with a special emphasis on children and youth.
-With a new slate of staff, including an education director; plans for improving hands-on exhibits; and a FREE admission policy for anyone under age 18 during the 2016-17 school year, the Av Museum is moving higher and higher up on my list of cool places to visit.
+High on my list of cool places to visit, the museum features four hangars, static displays, a flight simulator series, and unique, hands-on kids area.
 Plus, an annual membership is a mere $75, and gets you discounts at the gift shop, facility rentals, and access to special events.
-Don’t miss their Aviation Adventure Free Days on the 3rd Sunday of each month.
-Through the generosity of BP, the whole family can get in for no charge and enjoy a variety of activities.
-Great fun for all ages.
 Make sure you get outside and visit the control tower, too.